-FAIRVIEW SCHOOL (FV) Definition of "perfect" "Perfect" attendance means the student has never missed a day, never attendance checked out early, never tardy for any reason.
+FAIRVIEW SCHOOL (FV) Definition of " perfect " attendance "Perfect" attendance means the student has never missed a day, never checked out early, never tardy for any reason.
 Other definition "Excellent" attendance means the student has been tardy to school or checked out early no more than 3 times in a year .
 Weekly reward Two students with perfect attendance are selected weekly for a small prize from the principal.
 Monthly reward Traveling Ironman trophies for the classrooms with winning attendance percentages.
 Monthly "perfect" winners entered into year-end raffle.
-Each Trimester x 3 -Certificates for " perfect " and " excellent " trimester winners. -For " perfect " only: a pencil from Horace Mann and a restaurant gift certificate Yearly "Excellent": - Certificate "Perfect": - Medal - Certificate - Restaurant Gift Card - Kindle Raffle - Horace Mann donations For all 3 years at FV School Certificate T-shirt from the next school (CK) Medal
+Each Trimester x 3 -Certificates for " perfect " and " excellent " trimester winners. -For " perfect " only: a pencil from Horace Mann and a restaurant gift certificate Yearly "Excellent": Certificate "Perfect": Medal Certificate Restaurant Gift Card (or equivalent) Kindle Raffle (or equivalent) - Horace Mann donations For all 3 years at FV School Certificate T-shirt from the next school (CK) Medal